dklevakin/ai-map/doc/adr/0001-static-single-file-architecture.md

 - Split the UI into typed components (mind map canvas, accordion list, detail panel) stored in `src/`.
 - Load localized JSON datasets from `public/data` and cache them via `localStorage`.
 - Use Vite to bundle and optimize the SPA for static hosting; provide `npm run dev` / `npm run build` workflows.
+- Mirror the production bundle (`app.js`, `app.css`) into `public/assets/` after each build so hosts that only serve the source repository still load the SPA.
 - Normalize asset and dataset URLs with a helper that respects Vite's configurable `base`, so deployments under subpaths keep working.
 - Render service nodes with SVG + logos, apply accessibility best practices, and introduce a responsive list mode.